-Water, plumbing and bathroom fittings

-Repair category:

-Notes: The plumbing system is of modern pattern and appeared to be adequate.
-Sanitary fittings appeared serviceable, however no tests were carried out.
-It is important that when baths/showers cubicles are fitted that suitable screening/sealant be maintained around the bath/tray to avoid water ingress, which can cause rot defects.
+Water, plumbing and bathroom fittings Repair category: 1 Notes: The plumbing system is of modern pattern and appeared to be adequate.
+Sanitary fittings are all to a modern pattern and appeared serviceable, however no tests were carried out.
+It is important that when baths/showers are fitted that suitable screening/sealant be maintained around the bath to avoid water ingress, which can cause rot defects.